krdoyle/SecondProject/README.md

 # SecondProject
-Second project as part of the Coder Foundry course - Learning Git
+Second project as part of the Coder Foundry course - Learning Git.

+Simple Test.